 Natalie’s case clearly illustrates the connection between chronic digestive issues, skin problems such as Eczema and Acne and Chronic Fatigue Syndrome.
 As Natalie’s digestive function improved, her skin and energy level followed suit….all without treating symptoms but rather by addressing root underlying causes and employing the proper health promoting behaviors for function to be restored.

 2) The Treatment Train

 The medical management of Natalie’s symptoms involved repeated courses of antibiotics.
-This approach not only failed to address the causes of her health problems but also contributed to the development of secondary issues over time including frequent Urinary Tract Infections for which more antibiotics were then prescribed (See cartoon below).
+This approach not only failed to address the causes of her health problems but also contributed to the development of secondary issues over time including frequent Urinary Tract Infections for which more antibiotics were then prescribed (see cartoon to the right).
 As her condition worsened over time, Natalie's medical doctor's recommended surgery to remove her gallbladder.

 3) Bumps on the Journey, Trusting the Process and The Will to Get Well

 Natalie’s road to recovery was not easy.
 She had to endure periods of discomfort (Bumps on the Journey) as her body performed its work in “purging” (Natalie’s words) old materials and waste products that had accumulated in her system over time.
 Despite outside pressure from friends and family, Natalie trusted the process and noticed her overall health improving significantly following each healing crisis.
 Periods of detoxification and renewal gradually resulted in a 90% overall improvement in a period of 90 days.
 Natalie earned back her health with hard work and persistence.
 She had, as Dr. Goldberg calls it, “The Will to Get Well."

 4) “Real Healthcare is Self-Care” ~Dr. Paul Goldberg